Table of Contents[Hide][Show]

 Strolling the Biome Boardwalk to experience four different habitats is cool with kids.
 Anybody’s kids know that biome means communities of plants and animals living together in a certain kind of climate?

-The spring and summer 45-minute tram tour winds seven miles into this Mississippi Gulf Coast region.
+The spring and summer 45-minute tram tour winds seven miles into this Coastal Mississippi region.

-A beachfront aquarium is special enough, but this one will delve into marsh and gulf environments too.
+A beachfront aquarium is special enough, but this very new one delves into marsh and gulf coast environments too.
 Freshwater and saltwater are two overarching descriptions but I’m also keeping my eye on three sails.

 Literal sails tower above the aquarium, visible along the coast.
 Figurative sails symbolize these purposes: education, conservation, community.